What is anorexia nervosa?

 Treatment for anorexia can depend on your age, overall health, medical history, symptoms, and other factors.
 Urgent medical care may be needed for physical problems.
 Nutrition counseling can help you learn how to make healthy food choices.
 It can also help bring you back to a healthy weight.

 Therapy can help you learn how to deal with emotions.
 It can also help you improve your coping skills and adopt healthy habits.
 Therapy can be done one-on-one, with your family, or with a group.
-Some medications can also help to treat mental health problems such as depression and anxiety.
+Some medicines can also help to treat mental health problems such as depression and anxiety.

 What are the complications of anorexia nervosa?